 Fun Chipmunk Facts

 #1.
-Walt Disney made chipmunks famous first with the cartoon characters Chip n’ Dale, and more recently the singing sensations Alvin, Simon and Theodore and the Chipettes; Brittany, Jeanette and Eleanor have come to life on our screens.
+Walt Disney made chipmunks famous, first with the cartoon characters Chip ‘n’ Dale, and more recently the singing sensations Alvin, Simon and Theodore and their friends the Chipettes (Brittany, Jeanette and Eleanor) have come to life on our screens in the Alvin and the Chipmunks movies.

 #2.
 Did you know that there are 25 species of chipmunk and that they are mammals?